 Biennial vs. Annual

 Biennial timeshare just means that owners can use their ownership every other year.
 Annual is, well, annually!
-Meaning owners can use their timeshare every year, given they pay their timeshare maintenance fees.
+Meaning owners can use their ownership every year, given they pay their timeshare maintenance fees.

 Timeshare Resorts